modular-magician/terraform-provider-google-beta/website/docs/r/memcache_instance.html.markdown

 * `maintenance_schedule` -
   Output only.
 Published maintenance schedule.
   Structure is [documented below](#nested_maintenance_schedule).

+* `effective_maintenance_version` -
+  The maintenance version that the instance is planned to be upgraded to.

+* `available_maintenance_versions` -
+  The versions of available maintenance for the instance.

 * `terraform_labels` -
   The combination of labels configured directly on the resource